dbistuer/M2_UF4_RA1/README.md

     **a) Trobar el nom dels alumnes que no tenen edat.
 Ordeneu el resultat pel camp nom.**

     ```sql
-    SELECT nom FROM alumne WHERE edat IS NULL;
+    SELECT nom FROM alumne WHERE edat IS NULL ORDER BY nom;
     ```

     **b) Trobeu ara els noms dels alumnes que si que tenen edat.**

     ```sql
-    SELECT nom FROM alumne WHERE edat IS NOT NULL;
+    SELECT nom FROM alumne WHERE edat IS NOT NULL ORDER BY nom;
     ```